FuturICT2/GenesisApp/README.md

 ### Important interfaces

 * IAction: Something which can be performed (a behavior).
 I.e. it can represent planting a tree.
 * IClaim: Represents a claim of a performed action.
-I.e. It could hold Marcus (resp. his publickey) as a field and the performed action (planting tree), together with a proof (i.e the signature of an oracle, which aproves that the action was performed by markcus).
+I.e. It could hold Marcus (resp. his publickey) as a field and the performed action (planting tree), together with a proof (i.e the signature of an oracle, which aproves that the action was performed by marcus).
 * IOperation: The class is responsible to create actions and which evaluates if a claim of an action is valid (i.e. evaluating the proof).
 In this case, it will write the action to the database/ DLT (i.e. Ethereum).
 Moreover it is repsonsible for rewarding participants, when a claim is evaluated as true.
+High-level one can think about it as something which addresses a specific problem, respectively, which is the solution of a specific problem.
+I.e. Having more green spaces in town (solution to a unlively urban environment).
+Hence this operation can generate different actions: plant a tree, plant flowers, do not cut trees etc. And take claims of this actions as an input.